Using a Wheelchair for Back Pain: Guide to Relief & Mobility

 Still, the doctor cautioned me about using a wheelchair for back pain because sitting for prolonged periods could aggravate the condition.

-So, should you use a wheelchair for back pain?
+So, should you use a chair for back pain?
 It depends.
 If you’re hoping to reduce chronic pain, it’s not the best option, especially if the discomfort is due to an infection or a pressed nerve.

 casters on wheelchair